Framer’s CPR – A Day of Conservation, Preservation & Restoration

 NEPPFA Fall Event

-The New England Professional Picture Framers Association will hold it’s third and final chapter event of 2017.
+The New England Professional Picture Framers Association will hold it’s third and final event of 2017.
 This event is will offer educational seminars, a vendor table top showcase, door prizes, PRINT Competition judging and awards presentation, the awarding of the Warshawer CPF Scholarship, annual elections for the Board of Directors and networking, idea sharing, and friendship.

 Three conservators will give presentations about working with canvas, textiles, and works on paper.